How to Dispose of Batteries

 How to dispose of

-The best way to dispose of lithium batteries is to return them to the original manufacturer.
+The best way to dispose of a lithium battery is to return them to the original manufacturer.
 The manufacturer should arrange recycling, as lithium batteries are recyclable but only at certain treatment facilities.
 Alternatively, book battery collection with Business Waste and we can collect and transport lithium batteries from your premises to relevant recycling facilities.

 To dispose of lithium-ion batteries you should follow the same processes.
 Lithium-ion batteries are rechargeable and often used in electric vehicles (including electric bikes and scooters), laptops, power banks, and garden tools.
 You should dispose of complete devices with WEEE recycling.
 If the lithium-ion battery is removed you can recycle it separately.